Why Is My Car Engine Sputtering? Here’s The Fix

 If your car’s tick-over is steady, but the sputtering starts when you put your foot down, you should check the throttle position sensor (TPS).

-The TPS might be obstructed or damaged.
+The TPS might be blocked or damaged.
 Since you don’t touch the pedal when your car’s idling, it will have no impact at this stage.

 Once you accelerate, though, the readings are sent to the ECU from the TPS.
-This then calculates how much fuel to inject into the chamber.
+This then determines how much fuel to inject into the combustion chamber.

 Abnormal TPS readings might lead to intermittent amounts of gasoline entering the engine.